-As part of the strategic relationship, in October 2021 Ballard participated as a cornerstone lead investor in Forsee Power's initial public offering on Euronext in Paris, France.
-We made a contribution of €37.7 million (approximately \$43.8 million), resulting in an ownership interest of 9.77% in Forsee Power.
+Develop & Commercialize Integrated Fuel Cell and Battery Solutions for Heavy-Duty performance, cost and installation for heavy-duty hydrogen mobility applications.
+As part of the strategic relationship, in October 2021, Ballard participated as a cornerstone lead investor in Forsee Power's initial public offering on Euronext in Paris, France.
+We made a contribution of €37.7 million (approximately \$43.8 million), resulting in an ownership interest of 9.77% in Forsee Power at that time.
 In connection with our investment, Ballard has the right to appoint a nominee to the Forsee Power board of directors.
 Ballard appointed a nominee effective as of the closing of the initial public offering.